khrj/volte-fix/README.md

 > Important: Before you open an issue / ask how to do something, read the for dummies section at the bottom of the README

 Featured on [XDA](https://www.xda-developers.com/how-to-enable-volte-qualcomm-devices-running-generic-system-images-gsis/)

+Thanks to:

+- @phhusson for APK build script (and GSI of course)
+- @sooti for 64bit APK

 # Ways to install

 ## 1. Using the flashable zip (Simplest)